Pet Friendly Workplace Trend is Growing

 It’s certainly true that if you aren’t worried about your pet being home alone, you are certainly more focused and don’t have to stress as much about working too many hours.
 This can help create a better work life balance for employees, especially when an important part of their life is their pet.

-The pet friendly workplace trend is sure to be one that will continue to grow as businesses focus more on what is important to their employees.
-When they can find a way to accommodate their employees and their pets, whether inside the office or benefits such as doggy daycare, it is sure to boost employee moral and company culture.
+The pet-friendly workplace trend is sure to be one that will continue to grow as businesses focus more on what is important to their employees.
+When they can find a way to accommodate their employees and their pets, whether, inside the office or benefits such as doggy daycare, it is sure to boost employee morale and company culture.

-Guest Blotter Bio: Mila Sanchez is a writer and recent college graduate with a BA in Linguistics.
+Guest Writer: Mila Sanchez is a writer and recent college graduate with a BA in Linguistics.
 Her ambitions in life include traveling the world, studying languages, and taking pictures of her dog, Baymax.
-See tons of pictures of Baymax on her instagram: @milaneechan
+See tons of pictures of Baymax on her Instagram: @milaneechan

 Other Articles by Mila Sanchez:

 - Therapy Dogs Have Many Uses: Animal Assisted Therapy

 - Working German Shepherd Dogs: Not Just a Pretty Face